Emirates Skywards Announces Exclusive Partnership With Visa

-"Here in the UAE, our Global Travel Intentions study revealed that 70% of outbound travelers consider digital payments integral to a secure and rewarding travel experience.
-This large-scale partnership is a step towards fulfilling that need and we are thrilled with this opportunity to work with Emirates in bringing new experiences to Visa cardholders in the UAE and GCC,'' added Dr. Saeeda Jaffar, Senior Vice President and Group Country Manager for GCC at Visa.
+"Here in the UAE, our Global Travel Intentions study revealed that 70 per cent of outbound travelers consider digital payments integral to a secure and rewarding travel experience.
+This large-scale partnership is a step towards fulfilling that need and we are thrilled with this opportunity to work with Emirates in bringing new experiences to Visa cardholders in the UAE and GCC," said Dr Saeeda Jaffar, Senior Vice President and Group Country Manager for GCC, Visa.

 With more than 30 million members worldwide, Emirates Skywards is one of the most valued and recognised loyalty programmes in the world.
 The loyalty programme offers four tiers of membership - Blue, Silver, Gold and Platinum - with each tier earning exclusive privileges, including: instant flight upgrades, priority check-in and boarding, complimentary seat selection, excess baggage allowance, Cash+Miles options for ancillary products, and complimentary Wi-Fi internet on-board.